-NEMT provides STAR Kids Members and their attendants' non-emergency transportation services to a reasonably close and medically appropriate provider in each HHSC region.
-Individuals who are currently STAR Kids Members have transportation to and from facilities that provide covered services when no other means of transportation is available to medical facilities to receive medically necessary covered services.
+General Transportation and Ambulance/Wheelchair Van The HHSC Medical Transportation Program (MTP) was created in 1975.
+MTP is funded with Title XIX and state funds and provides STAR Kids Members and their attendant's non-emergency transportation services (by the most cost-effective modes) to a reasonably close and medically appropriate provider in each HHSC region.
+Individuals who are currently STAR Kids members and I attendant are eligible to receive transportation services.
+MTP ensures that STAR Kids members have transportation to and from facilities that provide appropriate covered services when no other means of transportation is available to medical facilities to receive medically necessary covered services.

-There are 2 ways Texas Children's Health Plan Members may get help with transportation needs:
+There are 2 ways Texas Children's Health Plan members may get help with transportation needs:

-- Ambulance services- Ambulance services are covered for all members in emergencies.
-Severely disabled members whose conditions require ambulance services will be covered with prior approval. - NEMT provides STAR Kids client's with transportation to medical offices and doctors for covered health services.
-This transportation is provided in the most cost-effective manner and at no cost to the Member. - Members may use the service if they have a current STAR Kids ID and no others means of transportation.
+- Ambulance services are covered for all members in emergencies.
+Severely disabled members whose conditions require ambulance services will be covered with prior approval. - MTP provides STAR Kids clients with transportation to medical offices and doctors for covered health services.
+This transportation is provided in the most cost-effective manner and at no cost to the member. - Members may use the service if they have a current STAR Kids ID and no other means of transportation.
+Members on a bus route will be sent a bus token.

-NEMT requires a two-workday notice for most appointments, and mailing time should be allowed for bus tokens.
-NEMT is designed to improve access to medical care for Texas STARR clients.
-It is not for emergency or taxis services.
-Veyo, Texas Children's Health Plan's transportation provider can be reached at I-888-401-0170 (toll free).
+MTP requires a two-workday notice for most appointments, and mailing time should be allowed for bus tokens.
+MTP is designed to improve access to medical care for Texas STAR Kids clients.
+It is not for emergency or taxi services.
+MTP can be reached at I-877-633-8747 (toll-free).